Spread the love

 The Group of Monuments at Mahabalipuram is an impressive collection of Hindu and Jain temples located in the city of Mahabalipuram in Tamil Nadu.
 The temples date back to the 7th century CE and are considered to be some of the finest examples of Hindu and Jain architecture in India.
 The main attraction of the Group of Monuments at Mahabalipuram is the intricate carvings and sculptures, which depict various stories from Hindu and Jain mythology.

-See also Exploring the World Heritage Sites of Kathmandu
+See also The Beauty of England's Natural World Heritage Sites

 The Group of Monuments at Mahabalipuram is also significant for its religious significance.
 Hindus and Jains consider the Group of Monuments at Mahabalipuram to be a site of pilgrimage, and the temples are visited by countless pilgrims each year.
 In addition, the Group of Monuments at Mahabalipuram has been designated as a UNESCO World Heritage Site, and they are protected by the Archaeological Survey of India.